AbramAanderud/startup/notes.md

 - MongoDB is good becasue it uses collections of big arrays of JSON objects.
 - Mongo is nice becasue it changes directly, you can just add new fields to your document and the database adapts
 - Mongo syntax for queries is simillar to javascript
+- Some of the code on simon may need some asyncs
+- The code pulls highscores without waiting if needed.
+- Simon Deployed succesfully and showing up in the database